kikrishn/Blog/_posts/2021-05-19-galois-pretty-pictures.md

 Of course, once you're making one or two sets of pictures, you might as well make a framework for making them.
-I also like showing off sage on this blog, so it only makes sense to put my code here so that future students can play around with these pictures.
+I also like showing off sage on this blog, so it only makes sense to put my code here for future students to play around with.

-Keep in mind, though, though, that most polynomials have the whole symmetric group as their group of symmetries!
+Keep in mind, though, though, that [most polynomials][4] have the whole symmetric group as their group of symmetries!
 So when you plot those pictures you're likely to get factorially many in the degree!